 If your boat will be in the water or docked for extended periods of time, it is recommended to have your dealer apply antifouling bottom paint.
-Your dealer can choose a paint that will help prevent the development of marine growth.
-You must use a good quality anti-fouling paint that does not contain copper, tin or any other material that could conduct electric current.
-This paint is designed to slowly dissolve, preventing marine growth.
-Do not paint the engine drive surfaces.
-See your motor operation and maintenance manual for motor and drive exterior care.
+Your dealer may choose a paint that will help prevent the development of marine growth.
+You must use a good quality anti-fouling paint that does not contain copper, tin or any other material that could cause corrosion.
+This paint is designed to dissolve slowly, preventing marine growth.
+Do not paint any engine surfaces.
+See your engine operation and maintenance manual for engine care.
 Your boat's hull bottom may need to be repainted at the beginning of the next boating season.